 Recall Screen: Recalls any stored screen image to the display.

-Store Set-up: Up to 999 instrument set-ups can be stored under either default file names or user entered file names.
-All settings of the instrument are saved.
+Store Set-up: Up to 999 instrument set-ups can be stored under either default file instrument.

-Recalls any stored set-up, overwriting the existing settings of the Recall Set-up:
+Recall Set-up: Recalls any stored set-up, overwriting the existing settings of the